yangll0620/NMRCNWBStandardization/docs/system_dlc.rst

 ``nwb.processing.get('DLC_2D_XYpos').nwbdatainterface.get('DLCXYPosition').spatialseries``

-In order to get the spatialseries object containing processed dlc data from camera-1 from this recording, use the command below:
+In order to get the spatialseries object containing processed dlc data of camera-1 from this recording, use the command below:

 .. image:: figures/systemdlc_spatialseries.png